Environmental Justice

 Strategic Action and Volunteering

 Confronting the reality of the world today requires both resilience and a deep spiritual grounding.
 Ultimately, we as humans will benefit as we connect more profoundly -- with respect, gratitude and reciprocal action -- to the interdependent web of all existence.
 Together, we can take strategic action to address the ecological crises we and our children will face.
-We encourage you to focus your environment-related volunteer efforts on these five groups.
+While the following organizations are not affiliated with UUFCO, some of our members and friends work with and support them.
+We encourage you to focus your environment-related volunteer efforts on these groups.
 And to have fun volunteering together with other UU folks!

 Citizen’s Climate Lobby https://citizensclimatelobby.org/